fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/vTrue/Remove-AzureRmEventHubNamespaceAuthorizationRule.md

 # Remove-AzureRmEventHubNamespaceAuthorizationRule

 ## SYNOPSIS
-Deletes the specified authorization rule on the given Event Hubs namespace.
+Removes the specified authorization rule on the given Event Hubs namespace.

 ## SYNTAX